davidlattimore/wild/PACKAGING.md

 ## Binaries

 This repository consists of Wild linker and linker-diff binaries.
-We recommend providing `wild` binary and symlink `ld.wild` pointing to it, as this enables `-fuse-ld=wild` usage with Clang.
+We recommend providing the `wild` binary and symlink `ld.wild` pointing to it, as this enables `-fuse-ld=wild` usage with Clang.
 Linker-diff is mainly a tool to aid Wild development, so you most likely don't want to package it.